IBERDROLA, SUPPORTING WOMEN'S FIELD HOCKEY

 Santiago Deó stressed that the agreement “comes in time for the many important events to be held: the Queen's Cup, the next phase of the World League, the European Cup and the Final Four.”

 For her part, representatives of Iberdrola expressed her wish “that both RedSticks and the clubs will accept our support, because we are proud to have this opportunity to promote your many successes.
 The sum of successes and visibility results in an increase in player registrations with the Federations.
-We want more and more girls and women to play this sport”, who stressed the outstanding step up from 400 women's registrations in 1992 to 4,000 in 2017.
+We want more and more girls and women to play this sport”, who stressed the outstanding step up from 400 women's registrations in 1992 to almost 7,000 in 2019.
 “We agree on the values of self-improvement, constancy and teamwork”, they stressed.

 THE CREATION OF THE IBERDROLA WOMEN'S FIELD HOCKEY LEAGUE